Svelte.js + Flask — Combining Svelte with a Backend Server

 I recently discovered Svelte.js, a web application framework similar to React.js or Vue.js.
 While it has the same powerful features, like components and props, as the more established frameworks, I find it much more intuitive and straight-forward.
 A super simple Svelte component looks like this:

-tag and a couple special syntax commands it becomes a fully functional reactive framework.
+A Svelte component looks like a regular HTML file, but with the inclusion of a <script>tag and a couple special syntax commands it becomes a fully functional reactive framework.
 The functionality ends up being similar to React.js, allowing you to pass props, import NPM libraries and components, and reactively update the HTML body.
 There is really a ton Svelte.js can do, and I highly recommend learning more with their fantastic interactive tutorial.

 Combining Svelte and Flask